macloo/html-css-workshop/javascript_start/README.md

 1. Open **start.html** and (in the **scripts** folder) **first.js**
 2. In the HTML, recognize the similarities of the code within the three A tags
-3. The differences with the three A tags are the names of _functions_:
+3. The differences in the three A tags are the names of _functions_:
      1. `alertThem();`
      1. `confirmIt();`
      1. `promptThem();`